Fizzyo/Creating-Games-for-Fizzyo/BreadthFrameworkV2/README.md

 	The loading of user data is then complete.
 If the user is playing offline or has not yet uploaded calibration data then they are automatically taken to the calibration screen.
 If calibration data was loaded in then the user goes straight to the main menu, where they can start playing immediately.

 ## Achievements

-	Please Refer to Figures 8 and 10 on pages 11 and 13 of the System Description Manual for the class diagrams that describe the achievement system.

 	For the frameworks achievement system to function in a specific game, the developer must perform two actions:
 	- Submit achievement details to the Fizzyo database developer.
 These can then be added to the database and each achievement can be given a unique ID.
 Details to add to the database are the achievement title, description, points and gameID
 	- Include full details of each achievement, including the ID given above, in JSON format within the Achievements.json file within the Streaming Assets folder.
 A detailed description and example of the data that must be included can be found in the System	Description and Manual PDF file.